Algarve Viewpoints This Week: A Wind-First Plan for Safer Sunrise and Sunset Stops

 Let’s be honest — half the Algarve’s viewpoints are useless when the wind picks up.
 Spring is beautiful, but it’s also when westerlies can hit 30+ km/h.
 Here’s how to plan around it.

-**The wind pattern:** Spring winds in the Algarve typically come from the west/northwest, picking up around 10am and peaking in the early afternoon.
-By sunset, they often calm — but not always.
-The east (Albufeira, Quarteira side) is generally more sheltered than the wild west.
+The wind pattern: Spring winds in the Algarve often come from the west or northwest, building through late morning and feeling strongest in the early afternoon.
+By sunset they can ease, but not always.
+In broad terms, the east side of the Algarve is often more sheltered than the wild west coast.

 Where to go based on today’s conditions: